NDR Concept in Security Operations Explained

 - Speed up incident response with automation and guided workflows.

-NDR specialist tools serve as a central hub for security teams, turning complex network data into clear threat insights and enabling faster responses.
+NDR solution serve as a central hub for security teams, turning complex network data into clear threat insights and enabling faster responses.
 They typically include dashboards, behavior analytics, and integrations with SIEM, SOAR, and endpoint protection systems.

 Using these features, security analysts can cut false alerts, see lateral movement more clearly, and improve overall cybersecurity.